wsadza/metal/setup/README.md

 This repository features an Ansible script that guides you through a minimal setup, starting from the latest NVIDIA driver all the way to a fully functional Kubernetes cluster with GPU-MPS sharing capabilities.
 The Ansible playbook is tailored for Ubuntu and Debian distributions, as well as NVIDIA hardware.

 > [!NOTE]
-> You can execute setup playbook on WSL, but please note that the final MPS-sharing functionality isn't working there [#3024](https://github.com/canonical/microk8s/issues/3024).
+> You can execute setu-ansible-playbook on WSL, but please note that the final MPS-sharing functionality isn't working there [#3024](https://github.com/canonical/microk8s/issues/3024).

 ##